Network effect: Negative network externalities

 Negative network externalities, in the mathematical sense, are those that have a negative effect compared to normal (positive) network effects.
-Just as positive network externalities (network effects) cause positive feedback and exponential growth, negative network externalities create negative feedback and exponential decay.
-In nature, negative network externalities are the forces that pull towards equilibrium, are responsible for stability, and represent physical limitations keeping systems bounded.
+Just as positive network externalities (network effects) cause positive feedback and exponential growth, negative network externalities are also caused by positive feedback resulting in exponential decay.
+Negative network effect must not be confused with negative feedback.
+Negative feedback is the forces that pull towards equilibrium and are responsible for stability.

-Besides, Negative network externalities has four characteristics, which are namely, more login retries, longer query times, longer download times and more download attempts.
 Therefore, congestion occurs when the efficiency of a network decreases as more people use it, and this reduces the value to people already using it.
 Traffic congestion that overloads the freeway and network congestion on connections with limited bandwidth both display negative network externalities.

 Braess's paradox suggests that adding paths through a network can have a negative effect on performance of the network.

 Interoperability

 Interoperability has the effect of making the network bigger and thus increases the external value of the network to consumers.
 Interoperability achieves this primarily by increasing potential connections and secondarily by attracting new participants to the network.
 Other benefits of interoperability include reduced uncertainty, reduced lock-in, commoditization and competition based on price.

 Interoperability can be achieved through standardization or other cooperation.
 Companies involved in fostering interoperability face a tension between cooperating with their competitors to grow the potential market for products and competing for market share.